-Cocaine — or Coke, C, Snow, Powder, and Blow ― can appear as a fine, white powder or in crystal form.
-Some substance users choose to combine cocaine with heroin, which is known as “speedball.”
+Cocaine — or Coke, C, Snow, Powder, and Blow ― can appear as a fine white powder or in crystal form.
+Some people struggling with substance abuse choose to combine cocaine with heroin, which is known as “speedball.”
 Both substances are labeled as Schedule II drugs, which means there’s a high potential for abuse.
-Schedule II drugs have a high rate of severe psychological or physical dependence.
+In addition, schedule II drugs have a high rate of severe psychological or physical dependence.

 Some other Schedule II drugs include:

-The use of Schedule II drugs can be debilitating as they are highly addictive and the need for a more intense high grows.
-While cocaine has a high potential for abuse, it’s administered — on the rare occasion — in doctor’s offices for procedures that require anesthesia.
-For example, cocaine hydrochloride solution can be used and is mostly applied as a topical local anesthetic for the upper respiratory tract.
+The use of Schedule II drugs can be debilitating as they are highly addictive, and the need for a more intense high grows.
+While cocaine has a high potential for abuse, it’s administered — on rare occasions — in doctor’s offices for procedures that require anesthesia.
+For example, cocaine hydrochloride solution can be used and is mainly applied as a topical local anesthetic for the upper respiratory tract.

 This method isn’t so popular today as better products have been developed in place.
 The use of cocaine in medicine was popular in the 1880s as it found its value in eye surgery.
 Doctors valued the use of cocaine in medicine as it constricted the blood vessels and reduced blood flow.
 It was popular for its ability to reduce bleeding in the mouth, throat, and nasal cavities.

 It was even published in 1887 that the U.S. Surgeon General was recommending cocaine be used to treat depression.
 He claimed that there was no such thing as cocaine addiction.
 However, by 1914, the Harrison Narcotics Act labeled it an addictive drug that was to be under federal control.